primno/dataverse/packages/dataverse-client/README.md

 dataverse-client provides a [Query builder](#queries) to build OData queries.

 Works with a token provider.
-Use [`@primno/dataverse-auth`](https://www.npmjs.com/package/@primno/dataverse-auth) to authenticate with Connection String or OAuth2.
+Use [`@primno/dataverse-auth`](https://www.npmjs.com/package/@primno/dataverse-auth) to authenticate with a Connection String or OAuth2.

 > This package is part of the [Primno](https://primno.io) framework.